Walpurgis in the Harz Mountains

 The historical development of Walpurgis Night

-Regardless of the veracity of the legend, the spring festival of pagan origin is still known beyond the borders of the Harz Mountains today.
-In the course of Christianisation, the representatives of the new religion at the time attempted to adapt the customary festival to the new circumstances, but were unsuccessful.
+Regardless of the truth of the legend, the spring festival of pagan origin is still known beyond the borders of the Harz Mountains today.
+In the course of Christianisation, the representatives of the new religion at the time tried to adapt the customary festival to the new circumstances, but were unsuccessful.
 It was particularly important to the missionaries of the time to condemn everything pagan.
 Nevertheless, the festival, which gained its fame primarily through Goethe's "Faust", underwent a number of changes over the centuries.
 How exactly the ancient Germanic tribes celebrated it, however, can only be surmised today.

 A Walpurgis celebration was officially organised for the first time in 1896, after which it was even possible for revellers to climb the Brocken summit on the Brocken Railway from 1899, until Prince von Stolberg-Wernigerode finally banned the mystical celebrations from 1901.
 This eventually led to more and more towns and cities in the Harz region organising annual celebrations on the eve of 1 May.

 During the division of Germany, no Walpurgis celebrations took place in the former GDR.
-It was only after the end of this division that celebrations and parties in the style of witches and devils were once again organised in the eastern part of the Harz Mountains.
+It was only after the end of this division that celebrations and parties in the style of witches and devils were organised again in the eastern part of the Harz Mountains.
 Over time, the Walpurgis Festival developed into a tradition with the character of a folk festival, which still attracts around 100,000 visitors to the Harz Mountains every year.

 The witches' dance floor